CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

   * Show debug views when possible.
     * If the debug view correlates with performance, explain how.

-**Note:** Be aware that stats.js may give invalid 0-3 millisecond frame timings in Chrome - if this happens, you can use the FPS counter and convert to milliseconds.

 ### Starter Code Tour

 You'll be working mainly in `deferredRender.js` using raw WebGL.
 Three.js is